Frequently asked questions

 Do I need planning permission for my log cabin?

 In general, construction or development projects, including building a home or conducting engineering or mining work, require planning permission.
 However, there are certain exceptions known as "permitted development," which may not require direct planning permission.
 Your local council's planning department can provide the final answer on what is considered permitted development.
-It is important to note that Livful only provides the house kit and does not take responsibility for obtaining planning permission, which is the customer's responsibility.
-However, Livful is happy to offer assistance and share its knowledge to help with the process.

 What about foundation?
 Is it needed and which one is suitable to me?